Donald Trump says he is ‘not a fan’ of Meghan and wishes Harry ‘luck’

-President Donald Trump took a swipe at the Duchess of Sussex on Wednesday after she and husband Harry participated in a Time 100 video urging Americans to vote.
+President Donald Trump took a swipe at Meghan Markle on Wednesday after she and husband Prince Harry participated in a Time 100 video urging Americans to vote.

 Meghan, an American, says in the video that every four years elections are referred to as the most important election of our lifetime.
 “But this one is,” she stressed.
 “When we vote, our values are put into action and our voices are heard.”